Probing the Dynamics of Two-Level System Defect Ensembles via Broadband Cryogenic Transient Dielectric Spectroscopy: Operating Principle

-To probe a driven dielectric response, we generate square pulses in the 3-5 GHz band, similar to those employed for superconducting-qubit gate operations.
-The simple square pulses we explore here are synthesized directly on an FPGA (Field Programmable Gate Array) board (AMD RFSoC 4x2) using the Quantum Instrumentation Control Kit (QICK) software package \cite{Stefanazzi2022}.
-We send the pulses through a room-temperature amplifier (Minicircuits CMA-83LN+) and into a dilution refrigerator (Bluefors LD400) where they are attenuated and ultimately reach the 3D waveguide and interact with the sample (See setup diagram in Appendix\,\,\ref{app:measurement_setup}).
-The resultant signal is amplified using cryogenic high-electron-mobility transistor amplifiers from Low Noise Factory before being measured on the RFSoC.
+To probe the driven dielectric response, we generate square microwave pulses in the 3--5~GHz band, similar to those used for superconducting-qubit gate operations.
+The pulses are synthesized directly on an FPGA board (AMD RFSoC 4x2) using the Quantum Instrumentation Control Kit (QICK) software package~\cite{Stefanazzi2022}.
+The lower end of the frequency range is set by the waveguide cutoff at approximately 3~GHz, while the upper end is set by the validated operating range of the RFSoC readout chain.

-Following the cessation of the external drive, the induced polarization in the medium relaxes, leading to a coherent emission in the transient dielectric response, which imprints the temporal decay of the ensembles of TLS defects on the outgoing field, allowing us to perform BCTDS.
-A strong time-dependent drive may also modify the phonon-induced decay rate of a TLS defect by hybridizing its states (dressed states), thereby shifting transition frequencies and enabling decay through induced sidebands.
-This may alter the coupling to the spectral density of the phonon bath, leading to either enhanced or suppressed relaxation depending on the drive strength.
-Although we do not investigate this effect here, the broadband nature of our technique should enable its detailed study in future experiments.
+When the dielectric sample is driven by a coherent microwave field, the field induces a time-dependent polarization that encodes the absorptive and dispersive response of the sample: